Skip to main content

 • conditions that block the urinary tract - such as kidney stones

-• conditions that make it difficult to fully empty the bladder.
-These could be an enlarged prostate gland in men and constipation in children
+• conditions that make it difficult to fully empty the bladder - for example, an enlarged prostate gland in men or constipation in children

-• urinary catheters.
-This is a tube in your bladder used to drain urine.
+• urinary catheters - a tube in your bladder used to drain urine)

-• having a weakened immune system.
-For example, from type 2 diabetes, chemotherapy or HIV
+• having a weakened immune system - for example, from chemotherapy, HIV or type 2 diabetes

 Diagnosing a UTI

 Men are sometimes offered a painless swab test to check for other conditions.
 This is where a cotton bud is wiped on the tip of the penis and sent for testing.
-It won't hurt but may feel uncomfortable.
+It does not hurt but it may feel uncomfortable.

 Treating UTIs